microsoft/PR-Metrics/src/task/tests/manualTests/Instructions.md

    added earlier queued to run.
 1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-access.yaml` fails with the error message "Could not access the resources.
-Ensure 'System.AccessToken' has access to 'Code' > 'Read' and 'Pull Request Threads' > 'Read & write'."
+Ensure the PR Metrics 'System.AccessToken' has access to 'Code' > 'Read' and 'Pull Request Threads' > 'Read & write'."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-insufficient-history.yaml` fails with the error